ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 A standard character has eight aspects to invoke: Strength, Finesse, Endurance, Sense, Memory, Insight, Resolve, Wealth, and Profession.

-> A character with a Strength rating of 3 can roll up to three dice when confronted by a challenge where their strength can apply.
+> A character with a Strength rating of 3 can roll up to three dice when confronted by a challenge where the use of strength can apply.

 The challenge rating of a Test can be affected by three modifiers: Enhancement, Hindrance, and Ease.